petersohn/sokoban/readme.md

 ( 5,  6) --> ( 4,  6)
 ```
 - `minimal`: Write a simple machine readable format without new lines.
 Each step is written as `x1,y1->x2,y2` and the steps are separated by spaces.
-- `dump`: Use a visual representation that is the same as the one written into the solution file.
+- `dump`: Use a visual representation that is the same as the one written into the solution file (see [Output file format](#output-file-format).

 ## Input file format